initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

 Where $G_i$ is the number of data points correctly assigned to a class.

-This measure is called Clustering Accuracy ($AC$) and has been used to compare the clustering results \cite{AmirLipika2007}.
-Two other measures, $\overline{AC}$ (for average clustering accuracy) and $SD$ (for standard deviation of clustering results), were also used to present the results of clustering methods with random initial clusters; The average clustering accuracy for $T$ number of runs is defined in the following way;
+This measure is called clustering accuracy ($AC$) and has been used to compare the clustering results \citep{AmirLipika2007}.
+Two measures derived from $AC$, $\overline{AC}$ (for the average clustering accuracy) and $SD$ (for the standard deviation of clustering accuracy), were also used to present the results of clustering methods with random initial clusters; The average clustering accuracy for $T$ runs is defined in the following way;